 A Trucking Company May Share Responsibility

 One important but often overlooked aspect of a truck accident case is the proper identification of liable parties.
 A trucker who causes an accident is to blame for the incident.
-So too is their insurance company that protects the driver from much personal liability.
+And their insurance company protects the driver from much personal liability.

 However, in some situations, a trucking company may share the blame.
 This is because of the concept of law called respondeat superior.
 In short, this law states that employers are responsible for the negligent acts of their employees while those employees are performing work duties.
 As a result, if a trucker was on the clock when a collision occurred, it is likely that their employer is jointly liable.
 This may not always be true.

 Many truckers are independent contractors who own their own vehicles.
 In these situations, that trucker and their insurance company are the sole potential defendants.

 It is essential to be able to make this determination quickly.
 Indiana Code § 34-11-2-4 says that there is a strict two-year time limit on claims for compensation following truck accidents.
 A knowledgeable Indianapolis truck accident lawyer could help to identify all possible defendants and file insurance claims and lawsuits within the statute of limitations.